Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 Organic Cosmetics: Organic makeup and cosmetics aren’t easily accessible, and most users prefer homemade products, which is why this category is quite lucrative on Etsy.

-Soy Candles: These sell really well because they’re non-toxic, last longer, and cost the same as traditional candles.
+Soy Candles: These sell well because they’re non-toxic, last longer, and cost the same as traditional candles.

 How Does Selling on Etsy Work?